The Ultimate Guide to Event Sponsorship in 2022

 Finally, to increase the likelihood that companies will want to sponsor your event, we recommend that you make the event sponsor web pages on your event website enticing and vibrant.
 Sponsors care about how their brand is represented.
 Use rich media elements to make the page, and how sponsors are represented in it, visually pleasing.Pulse does a great job highlighting sponsorship opportunities.
 The annual conference for customer success professions has a section showcasing their top sponsors.
 Each partnering company gets a featured logo, a bio section explaining what the company does (when you hover over the logo), and links to its website and social channels.

 Knowing that their company will be featured on your event website — especially if your website receives a lot of quality traffic — may be the perk that convinces a brand to partner with you.

 Virtual and hybrid events rely more on technology than in-person events did previously.
-Over 50% of organizers believe event technology tools will play a key role in connecting sponsors and attendees both virtually and in-person.
-So it’s important to find an event platform with the features you need to create a great website to and digital experience to attract sponsors.
+More than 50% of organizers believe event technology tools will play a key role in connecting sponsors and attendees both virtually and in person.
+So it’s important to find an event platform with the features you need to create a great website and digital experience to attract sponsors.

 Great Event Sponsorship Package Examples

 We’ve given you tips on how to create better event sponsorship packages.
 Now let’s look at a few examples of event sponsor promotion from brands who have taken these tips and used them well.
 Get ready to be inspired.

 re:Invent is a massive cloud computing conference put on by Amazon every year in Las Vegas, NV.
 It features workshops, keynote speakers, and hackathons.
 As far as sponsorship opportunities, Amazon does a great job of outlining the exact benefits partners will receive for each of their seven packages and highlighting past sponsor success.
 They make it clear that last year’s conference produced an average of 1,800 leads per sponsor.